 So we merge the real and the virtual.
 Using a phone or a tablet connected to the website, this allows visitors to walk and access the garden plan and zoom in the finest detail that shows points on which they can 'click' to get ' the HTML file of each taxa.

 In order to mimic the natural environment as closely as possible, we have to buy seeds at seed specialists because very few plants can be purchased directly from nurseries.

-When we acquire seeds, we entrust them to specialized nurseries (Arven, Issa, Railhet, Arvan, Cavatore and Monde des Fougères) who ensure the germination in their greenhouses (see photo) where we visit from time to time or we raise them in our own climat chamber or our seedling greenhouses.
-As soon as the plants are strong enough they pass into acclimation greenhouses and/or our shading greenhouse where they grow further, before trying them in test gardens.
+When we acquire seeds, a part is entrusted to specialized nurseries (Arven, Issa, Railhet, Arvan, Cavatore and Monde des Fougères).
+These ones ensure germination in their greenhouses.
+All the rest of the seeds is sown by us in our seedling greenhouses or own climatchamber.
+As soon as the plants are resistant enough they pass into acclimation greenhouses and/or our shading greenhouse where they grow further, before planted them in test gardens.

-Some plants are not transplantable and are therefore raised in containers until they are planted permanently.
+Some plants are not transplantable and are therefore maintained in containers until they are planted permanently.
 They are therefore placed in specialized nurseries as our nursery for Eucalypts.
 We grow them in Airpot® because they do not make big roots and the small roots are stopped by the light without turning in the pot.